LibProtection/libprotection-common/README.md

-# libprotection-grammars
+# libprotection-common
-Grammars shared by implementations of the LibProtection library
+Components shared by implementations of LibProtection library